mattiasaltin/mattias-leadership-toolkit/engineering-leadership-resources/tech-health/security.md

-# Security
+# 🔒 Security

-Security is crucial for protecting systems, data, and users.
-This section covers security principles, practices, and tools for building secure systems.
+Security is a critical aspect of software development, ensuring that systems are protected against threats and vulnerabilities.
+This section covers best practices, tools, and strategies for building secure applications.

 📘 [Security Engineering](https://www.goodreads.com/book/show/8446731-security-engineering) by Ross Anderson
 A comprehensive guide to building secure systems, covering both technical and human aspects of security.